 Optional Fennel oil:

-- Add asparagus, turn heat up and return to a boil, and cook for 2-3 minutes.
+- Add asparagus, turn heat up and return to a boil, and cook for 2-3 minutes, until tender yet vibrant green.
 Don’t over cook or you will loose the lovely color.
 Remove from heat and let cool a bit.

-- Return to the stove and heat gently.
-Whisk in ½ C Sour Cream.
-Do not let this soup boil, it will turn the color.
+- Return to the stove and heat gently (do not boil, or you will lose the lovely color).

 - Divide among bowls, garnish with a swirl of sour cream if you like, fennel oil, blanched asparagus tips, or fresh tarragon.